All of This: Background

-"All of This," as well as the song it segues from, "Easy Target," were based on a story from producer Jerry Finn's middle school years.
+"All of This", as well as the song it segues from, "Easy Target", were based on a story from producer Jerry Finn's middle school years.
 Finn was in love with a female classmate, Holly, who invited him over, only to have her and her friend drench him with a hose; humiliated, he rode home on his bicycle.

-The song was musically inspired by The Cure song "The Love Cats" (as was "I Miss You"), and the band decided to reach out to The Cure frontman Robert Smith by phone.
+The song was musically inspired by the Cure song "The Love Cats" (as was "I Miss You"), and the band decided to reach out to the Cure frontman Robert Smith by phone.
 The trio did not anticipate he would go for it, considering the band's reputation.
-Smith, for his part, was bemused as to how he would fit into Blink-182's sound: "I'd heard a couple of singles," he later told Blender, "but I couldn't really see how I could sing on anything or write any words.
+Smith, for his part, was bemused as to how he would fit into Blink-182's sound, telling Blender:

+I'd heard a couple of singles, but I couldn't really see how I could sing on anything or write any words.
 But the demos for the album that eventually came out were fantastic.
-I think they suffer in a way that we [The Cure] suffered in that people weren't allowing them to become something else.
-If another band put that new CD out as their first album, people would go crazy."
+I think they suffer in a way that we [the Cure] suffered in that people weren't allowing them to become something else.
+If another band put that new CD out as their first album, people would go crazy.

 As for their legitimacy, Smith gave the band advice: "Nobody knows what kind of songs you are going to write in the future and nobody knows the full potential of any band.
-I really like the music you sent me."
+I really like the music you sent me".

-Hoppus was ecstatic at Smith's response; he referred to the call as "an amazing experience, like a dream come true."
-Hoppus had been significantly influenced by The Cure in his adolescence.
+Hoppus was ecstatic at Smith's response; he referred to the call as "an amazing experience, like a dream come true".
+Hoppus had been significantly influenced by the Cure in his adolescence.
 After borrowing a cassette version of the band’s album Kiss Me, Kiss Me, Kiss Me from friend Wendy Franklin, he became fixated on "Just Like Heaven”, in high school, he began to dress like frontman Robert Smith, donning eyeliner and "occasionally bright red lipstick" to his high school classes.
-During the session that produced "All of This," Hoppus went out of his way to purchase a Fender six-string bass, the same model employed on The Cure song "Push".
+During the session that produced "All of This", Hoppus went out of his way to purchase a Fender six-string bass, the same model employed on the Cure song "Push".

-Smith, who recorded his parts in England, took a significant amount of time recording the song, to the point that the band was unsure of whether or not his contribution would make the record.
-"We were literally hours from having to turn [the masters] in to the factory when it showed up," said DeLonge.
-"It gave us all goose bumps to hear Robert's voice on our record, to hear his voice on another song, and to come to the realization that we actually wrote the music to it, because it sounds like a Cure song.
-We were jumping for joy when it was all said and done."
+Smith, who recorded his parts in England, took a significant amount of time recording the song, to the point that the band was unsure of whether or not his contribution would make the record:

+We were literally hours from having to turn [the masters] in to the factory when it showed up.
+It gave us all goose bumps to hear Robert's voice on our record, to hear his voice on another song, and to come to the realization that we actually wrote the music to it, because it sounds like a Cure song.
+We were jumping for joy when it was all said and done.